thesis/shale/README.rst

     lein ring server

-To deploy, make a jar and run that.
+To deploy the service, make a jar and run that.

 .. code:: sh